yogthos/json-to-pdf/README.md

 # json-to-pdf

+This project aims to provide a way to declaratively generate PDF reports using JSON notation.
-A wrapper library for [clj-pdf](https://github.com/yogthos/clj-pdf) which allows easy generation of PDF documents from JSON markup.
-Example document can be viewed [here](https://docs.google.com/viewer?url=https://github.com/yogthos/json-to-pdf/raw/master/example.pdf).
+This library is a wrapper library for [clj-pdf](https://github.com/yogthos/clj-pdf).

+An example document can be viewed [here](https://docs.google.com/viewer?url=https://github.com/yogthos/json-to-pdf/raw/master/example.pdf).

 # Installation